- Our Team

 cancer types

-Clinical trials used to only be available at major medical centers, but are now widely accessible in community care settings.
+Clinical trials for cancer used to only be available at major medical centers, but are now widely accessible in community care settings like Maryland Oncology Hematology.

 Maryland Oncology Hematology participates in clinical trials through the Sarah Cannon Research Institute.
 Sarah Cannon Research Institute (SCRI) is one of the world’s leading oncology research organizations conducting community-based clinical trials.
 Focused on advancing therapies for patients for more than three decades, SCRI is a leader in drug development.
 They have conducted more than 800 first-in-human clinical trials since their inception and contributed to pivotal research that has led to the majority of new cancer therapies approved by the FDA today.